alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

  );
 ```

-In the code above, several parameters have been used to declare exchanges and queues.
+In the code above several parameters have been used to declare exchanges and queues.
 Here are their meaning:

  - *durable: false* : messages will not be persisted to disk.
 Even if set to true, each message should have the durable flag turn on for persistence
  - *exclusive: false* : if set to true, messages can only be consumed by this connection.
 Anyone can publish though.
 When set to true, this configuration is used in the RPC and scatter-gather usage patterns as reply queues.